xijo/betterplace_apidocs/sections/client_donations_list.md

       <td>string</td>
       <td>"confirmed"</td>
       <td>At the moment, all donations that are returned by the API are "confirmed".
-Unconfirmed donations do not show up at all or disappear after they where revoked.
+Unconfirmed donations do not show up at all or disappear after they were revoked.
 Revocations usually take place during the first 14 days – but there are no guarantees.

 Please make sure to check for the "confirmed" state in your application explicitly since